Plant Library

 Edible Qualities

-Peanut is a perennial that is typically grown for its edible qualities.
+Peanut is a perennial that is commonly grown for its edible qualities.
 It produces tan oval seeds which are typically harvested when mature.
 The seeds have an earthy taste with a firm texture and a distinctive fragrance.

 The seeds are most often used in the following ways: